Decidable equality for Empty

 Instances For

-Auxiliary type used to compile for x in xs
+An indication of whether a loop's body terminated early that's used to compile the for x in xs

 notation.